Fall River Workers’ Compensation Lawyer

 Ineligible Cases

 Workers’ Compensation typically does not cover injuries that were inflicted intentionally.
-This might come up in cases where an employer causes their employee of purposefully hurting themselves or allowing themselves to become injured so that they can collect pay without working.
+This might come up in cases where an employer accuses their employee of purposefully hurting themselves or allowing themselves to become injured so that they can collect pay without working.
 This is sometimes a bogus accusation sued by employers so they can try and get out of filing a claim.
 It might also apply in cases where someone else at work, like your boss or a coworker, assaulted you.
 In that case, you can sue the person responsible for your injuries.

 Whether a case is ineligible often comes down to where the accident happened.
 Many accidents that happen away from company property or normal work locations are not covered.
 However, many employees travel for work or find themselves fulfilling job functions away from the office on a regular basis.
 In those instances, an attorney can help you argue for fair Workers’ Compensation.

 Another gray area involves accidents when employees are commuting.
 Generally, accidents during your daily commute are not covered.
-Again, employees who travel for their job might be an exception to this restriction, and you should speak to your attorney about it immediately.
+Again, employees who travel for their jobs might be an exception to this restriction, and you should speak to your attorney about it immediately.

-Call Our Fall River Workers’ Compensation Lawyers For Assistance
+Call Our Fall River Workers’ Compensation Lawyers for Assistance

-Arrange for a free assessment of your case with our Workers’ Compensation attorneys by calling the Law Office of John J. Sheehan at (617) 925-6407.
+Get a free assessment of your case with our Workers’ Compensation attorneys by calling the Law Office of John J. Sheehan at (617) 925-6407.